-Acne scars can be improved by the minimally invasive treatments that are available today in many Dermatologists offices.
+Acne scars can be improved by the minimally invasive treatments that are available today in many Dermatologists' offices.
 Systems that use non-insulated fractional microneedle RF technologies (such as Endymed’s Intensif system) seem to be more efficient and safe than the fractional lasers, especially on darker skin types.

 Should I buy a Derma Roller for acne scars?

 Derma rollers are not the best for people with acne.
 If you have active acne they can spread the bacteria, and cause more acne breakouts.
 In some cases, Derma rollers can also cause more brown spots.
 Derma roller is a good option for people with fair skin types that have depressed acne scars without active pimples.
-Using sun protection and whitening creams are more effective and much better option for brown spots.
+Using sun protection and whitening creams are more effective and much better options for brown spots.

 Is there a way to get rid of the red marks that acne spots leave after they go away?

-Post-acne red marks are caused by enlargement of microscopic capillaries.
+Post-acne red marks are caused by an enlargement of microscopic capillaries.
 Fortunately, pink spots will usually fade without special treatment in a few weeks after your active Acne is over.
 All you need to is prevent new pimples with a good mild anti-acne cream and use an oil-free sunscreen each morning.
-If needed, persistent pink can be also treated with light sources, called Intense Pulse light (IPL).
-These IPL’s produce intense pulses of light very similar to camera flash.
+If needed, persistent pink can be also treated with light sources, called Intense Pulse Light (IPL).
+These IPL’s produce intense pulses of light very similar to the camera flash.
 The light is absorbed in small capillaries in the spots causing them to fade faster.

 How to get rid of post-acne dark spots?

-Treatment for brown post acne spots is usually quite easy and will include over the counter lightening agents or stronger prescription based whitening creams that contain hydroquinone.
+Treatment for brown post-acne spots is usually quite easy and will include over the counter lightening agents or stronger prescription based whitening creams that contain hydroquinone.
 The best dark spots treatment ingredients available over the counter are hydroquinone, arbutin, kojic acid, licorice, and green tea.
-Licorice and green tea are natural ingredients that have been shown to be very safe and can help face post acne brown spots if used for at least 3 months. (a good example for anti-acne products that contain Licorice and green tea are MDacne products).
+Licorice and green tea are natural ingredients that have been shown to be very safe and can help face post-acne brown spots if used for at least 3 months. (a good example for anti-acne products that contain Licorice and green tea are MDacne products).
 Arbutin is a natural derivative of hydroquinone derived from plants, including bearberry, blueberry, and cranberry.
 Some cosmetic products contain 3% concentrations, which studies show can significantly lighten the skin.
 Kojic Acid is an antioxidant derived from a fungus.
 It works by breaking down melanin in the skin and preventing its production in the skin.
 Kojic Acid is found in cosmeceuticals in 1% to 4% concentrations either combined with other skin-lightening agents or by itself.

 Is there anything I can do to clear up my post-acne marks faster?
 Does benzoyl peroxide work?